 Our law firm also settles most of its bike accident cases and most of its cases in general.
 That said, we don't settle for less and every major insurance company in Maryland knows this.

 Why do we publish these?
-While two claims are never the same, the lessons learned about the value of cases does inform our value of new cases.
-This is more so with respect to the type of injury then the type of accident.
+While two bike claims are never the same, the lessons learned about the value of cases inform the value of new cases.
+This is more so with the type of injury than the type of accident.
 But both are instructive.

-That said, these verdicts and settlements and any that you see or hear about need to be swallowed with a grain of salt.
-No two cases are alike and the results of one case does not predict the results of another.
+That said, these verdicts and settlements need to be swallowed with a grain of salt.
+No two cases are alike.
+The results of one case do not predict the results of another.
 Nor does the fact that a lawyer has a history of getting great verdicts mean they will continue to do so in the future.

 Another thing to keep in mind is the importance of venue.
 We would like to think that juries give equal justice across Maryland.
 But they don't.
 The value of a case in Baltimore is substantially more than the exact same case on the Eastern Shore.